 Let’s get started!

 Unlike what they (everyone on YouTube and most dropshipping courses) suggest, I let the market decide my niche for me.

 Of course, before starting any business, you must decide what type of products you’re going to sell first.

 Personally, this is the most important part for me because it’ll really tire me out if the niche I selected wasn’t profitable at all.
-Then all the effort and time invested in creating the Shopify store, testing ad campaigns, and product hunting will be for nothing.
+Then all the effort and time invested in creating the store, testing ad campaigns, and product hunting will be for nothing.
 Here I’m talking about sleepless nights – 100s of hours.